EmilRamsvik/Digital-Garden/content/Books/Book Reviews/Economics/Finance/Understanding Michael Porter.md

 - In industrial markets, value to the customer (which Porter calls buyer value) can usually be quantified and described in economic terms.
 A manufacturer might pay more for a piece of machinery because, compared with lower-priced alternatives, it will produce offsetting labor costs that exceed the higher price.

-- I once calculated, for example, that consumers were effectively paying well over $100 an hour for the unskilled labor involved in grating cheese.
+- I once calculated, for example, that consumers were effectively paying well over USD 100 an hour for the unskilled labor involved in grating cheese.

 - Strategy choices aim to shift relative price or relative cost in a company’s favor.